A new series from the Catholic Education Press

 Series Editor Biographies

-Leonardo Franchi is an academic in the School of Education, University of Glasgow and Professor of Catholic Education in the School of Philosophy and Theology, University of Notre Dame Australia.
-Leonardo’s scholarly interests include religious education, teacher formation and the potential of the liberal arts to shape higher education.
-He has published widely in these areas.
-He is a series editor for Catholic Education Globally – Challenges and Opportunities, published by Springer, a member of the Executive of the Association of Catholic Institutes of Education (a sectorial body of the International Federation of Catholic Universities, a Foundation Governor of the Mater Christi Multi-Academy Trust in Cumbria, England, Council member of the Scottish Catholic Historical Association, and Honorary Patron of Citywise Ltd.
+Leonardo Franchi teaches in the University of Glasgow (School of Education) and the University of Notre Dame Australia (School of Philosophy and Theology).
+His scholarly interests include religious education, teacher formation and the potential of the liberal arts to shape higher education.
+Leonardo has published widely in these areas.
+He is currently a series editor for Catholic Education Globally – Challenges and Opportunities, published by Springer and Education and Education and Integral Human Development, published by Catholic University of America Press.
+He sits on the Executive of the Association of Catholic Institutes of Education (a sectorial body of the International Federation of Catholic Universities and is a Council member of the Scottish Catholic Historical Association.

 Quentin Wodon is Director of UNESCO’s International Institute for Capacity Building in Africa.
 Previously, he worked at the World Bank, including as Lead Economist, Lead Poverty Specialist, and manager of the unit on values and development.
 Before that, he taught with tenure at the University of Namur.
 He also taught at American University and Georgetown University.
 A business engineering graduate, after an assignment in Asia as Laureate of a Prize, he worked in brand management for Procter & Gamble.
 He then shifted career to join a nonprofit working with the extreme poor.
 This experience led him to pursue a career in international development.
 He holds four PhDs, has over 700 publications, and has held leadership positions with multiple nonprofits as part of his volunteer work.
 His research has been covered by leading news media globally.